How to use SVG Icons in your React Project

 </button>

-Save and see the styles applied in the frontend.
+We can save the file and see the update in the frontend.

 import { IconContext } from "react-icons"